 A Direct Rollover to a Self-Directed IRA

-A direct rollover transpires when a plan participant, who has access to his or her retirement funds, moves the eligible qualified retirement plan funds to an IRA custodian.
+A direct Self-Directed IRA Rollover transpires when a plan participant, who has access to his or her retirement funds, moves the eligible qualified retirement plan funds to an IRA custodian.
 In other words, a direct rollover is between a qualified retirement plan and an IRA, whereas, a transfer is between IRA financial institutions.
 In general, employer 401(k) plan providers must offer the direct rollover option if it is reasonable anticipated that the total amount of eligible rollover distributions to a recipient for the year would be more than $200.

 How to Complete a Direct Rollover